iamsrilakshmi/CoViz/README.md

 ### I just hope that this unfortunate situation will end in the very near future.

-### >  From the bottom of my heart, I would like to Thank the Intelligent Inventors & Developers of the Open Source Softwares & the supportive knowledge-sharing Open Source Community…!!!
+### From the bottom of my heart, I would like to Thank the Intelligent Inventors & Developers of the Open Source Softwares & the supportive knowledge-sharing Open Source Community…!!!

+### Thank you for spending your precious time to read this...!!!